keu/docs/astro/cli-reference/astrocloud-dev-parse.md

 Run several tests on your project code.
 These tests call all declared OS-level variables, Airflow Connections, and Airflow Variables to check whether each of those objects has a value.

 Additionally, this command runs prebuilt unit tests on your Astro project using Pytest.
-These unit tests are the same ones that are included by default with your project as described in [Test DAGs Locally with Pytest](test-and-troubleshoot-locally.md#test-dags-locally-with-pytest).
+These unit tests are the same ones that are included by default with your project as described in [Run Tests with Pytest](test-and-troubleshoot-locally.md#run-tests-with-pytest).

 ## Usage